swiftlang/swift/docs/LibraryEvolution.rst

 underscore the fact that they do not affect how a type is used at the source level, but do allow for additional optimizations.
 We may also expose some of these qualities to static or dynamic queries for performance-sensitive code.

+.. note:: Previous revisions of this document contained a ``no_payload``
+    assertion for enums.
+However, this doesn't actually offer any additional optimization opportunities over combining ``trivial`` with ``size_in_bits``, and the latter is more flexible.

 All of these features need to be versioned, just like the more semantic fragility attributes above.
 The exact spelling is not proposed by this document.